We work in the following areas:

 Miriam heads up our criminal defence work.
 She is a fierce advocate for criminally accused persons, no matter what the charges.
 She also brings a wealth of experience as a union organizer and advocate.
 When it comes to bargaining, organizing or campaign work, her instinct is second to none.

-Daniel’s driven and compassionate lawyering style lends force of conviction and attentiveness of ear to his labour and employment advocacy.
-His technical know-how has enabled us to streamline our business practices and enhance the security of our communications, saving you money and protecting your confidentiality.
+Daniel’s driven and compassionate lawyering style lends force of conviction to his labour and employment advocacy.
+And his technical know-how has enabled us to streamline our business practices and enhance the security of our communications, saving you money and protecting your confidentiality.

 How We Work